taftera/docker-jim/README.md

 # list images
 $ docker image ls --all
 # explore image
+# note: if there are 2 images w/ same name use the TAG
 $ docker run -it image_name sh
+$ docker run -it image_name:tag sh
 # NGINX ❯ nginx.conf to increase the size of uploads
 $ docker cp docker-wordpress_nginx_1:/etc/nginx/nginx.conf ./nginx/
 # PHP ❯ get php.ini